DataReportRe/FPCC/README.md

 $ python3 errorTraceAna.py
 ```

-Results for each function will be stored in /fpcc/result_analysis/localErr.xls
+Results for each function will be stored in /fpcc/result_analysis/localErr.xls (Original data for Table 4)

 ## GSL Function List and mpmath Support